imthenachoman/nSPTiles/README.md

-heading padding | padding for the heading in px heading style | css style to apply to heading (overrides above heading options) heading position | position of the heading in the tile or slider heading heading content on hover | undefined heading style on hover | undefined slider heading height | height of the header for the slider in px slider body content | can use HTML slider body font color | HTML/CSS friendly color or .className (e.g.: red, #0099ff, rgb(0,150,255), .color1)
+heading padding | padding for the heading in px heading style | css style to apply to heading (overrides above heading options) heading position | position of the heading in the tile or slider heading heading content on hover | heading style on hover | slider heading height | height of the header for the slider in px slider body content | can use HTML slider body font color | HTML/CSS friendly color or .className (e.g.: red, #0099ff, rgb(0,150,255), .color1)